-1.4 KMF CC Cryptographic Boundary
+1.5 KMF CC Cryptographic Boundary

 The Crypto Engine, herein identified as the CE, provides all the KMF CC cryptographic logic and processes.
 This includes encryption, decryption, and cryptographic key & critical security parameter storage.
-The cryptographic boundary is defined as the boundary between the CE & JTAG (Joint Test Action Group: IEEE 1149.1)factory interface and all other circuitry on the KMF CC.
+The cryptographic boundary is defined as the boundary between the CE & JTAG (Joint Test Action Group: IEEE 1149.1) factory interface and all other circuitry on the KMF CC.
 The CE circuitry is physically grouped together on one corner of the board and is protected by a metal enclosure.
-All other circuitry on the board that is not part of the CE & JTAG factory interface is implemented.
+All other circuitry on the board that is not part of the CE & JTAG factory interface provides an interface to the host computer where the user interface is implemented.

-The CE consists of the Armor cryptographic processor, flash E^2 PROM, dual port RAM, KVL port, and various support components and circuitry.
+The CE consists of the Armor cryptographic processor, flash E2PROM, dual port RAM, KVL port, and various support components and circuitry.